varsha2316/First_project_travel/README.md

 # EXPLORE CANADA
    ## UX ##
-1.This website is for travelers who wish to explore Canada.
+* This website is for travelers who wish to explore Canada.
-2.This website gives them an idea about two main categories every traveler wants to know about ie main attractions and food destinations
+* This website gives them an idea about two main categories every traveler wants to know about ie main attractions and food destinations
-3.We provide free travel advisory and guidence for those who register in our website and those who want to reach out directly has been provoded with our map location
+* We provide free travel advisory and guidence for those who register in our website and those who want to reach out directly has been provoded with our map location
 ### USER STORIES ###
-1. As an admin i wish to give an on stop destination for tourist to Canada.
+* As an admin i wish to give an on stop destination for tourist to Canada.
-2. As a user i can register and avail free travel advisory services.
+* As a user i can register and avail free travel advisory services.
- 3. As a User i can get information about the places i wish to visit.
+* As a User i can get information about the places i wish to visit.
- 4. As a user i can explore the various food culture and by clicking the link it will redirect to the orginal restaurant page which i can book a table and make prior reservations.
+*  As a user i can explore the various food culture and by clicking the link it will redirect to the orginal restaurant page which i can book a table and make prior reservations.
- 5.As a user i can raise my queries to travel experts.
+ * As a user i can raise my queries to travel experts.

  #### WIREFRAMES ####
  ![image](image.jpg)